netzkern/butler/docs/templateSyntax.md

 # Butler Template Syntax

 We use the template engine from Go.
-[Here](https://golang.org/pkg/text/template/) you can find an overview about all template features you can use in your templates.
+[Here](https://golang.org/pkg/text/template/) you can find an overview about all template features.
 We use a unique delimiter to avoid collsion with existing template engines.

 ## Delimiter